 The problem is threefold: (1) always cleaning someone else’s work takes away from one’s own assignments, (2) it impairs the original author’s efforts toward true independent mastery, (3) it can overburden the helper and leave the original author in a continuous unnatural waiting state.

-How to recognize it: You’ll notice this common dynamic in the same way you’d realize Heroing in GitPrime’s Review and Collaboration reports and the Help Others metric.
+You’ll notice this common dynamic in the same way you’d realize Heroing in Flow’s Review Collaboration report and the Help Others metric.
 Look for reoccurring, last-minute corrections between the same two people.

 This behavior can be perfectly healthy and expected when in a mentorship-type situation.
 But beyond a certain point, rotation is in order.

 Bring additional engineers into the code review process.
 A side effect of this solution is that by increasing the distribution of reviews, you’re strengthening the team’s overall knowledge of the codebase.

 Cross-train and assign both engineers to different areas of the codebase.

 Assign the senior engineer a very challenging project.
 The idea here is to give them challenging projects where they don’t have the time or energy to review their colleague’s work.